port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/packages/javascript.md

 </TabItem>
 </Tabs>

-For more information on how to adapt this tutorial with your existing Gitlab CI pipelines, visit:
+For an example showing how to integrate the above scripts with your existing Gitlab CI pipelines, visit:

 - [Package.json example](https://github.com/port-labs/package-json-webhook-example)